vmware/cloud-director-extension-standard-library/documentation/extension-sdk/behavior.md

 **Note:** This type of add-on should only be used when the vendor expects a significant number of backend instances, and all of them need to share mutable elements like role or rights.
 For other use cases, Single-Instance or Multi-Instance add-ons can serve the purpose.

 A Multi-Instance Add-On with Shared Elements is designed for solutions that require a combination of singleton elements and multi-instance elements to achieve specific goals.
-While the Cloud Director Extension SDK does not directly support this type of add-on, it outlines a strategy for achieving the desired outcome by splitting responsibilities between the two add-on types.
+While the VMware Cloud Director Extension SDK does not directly support this type of add-on, it outlines a strategy for achieving the desired outcome by splitting responsibilities between the two add-on types.
 The shared elements are placed in the Single-Instance Add-On, while all other elements are incorporated into the Multi-Instance Add-On.

 Benefits:
 - Facilitates atomic upgrades by maintaining a single instance of the UI plugin, Runtime Defined Entities, Global Roles, and Rights.